jdlich/cas-docs/README.md

 		bundle install

 	*(NOTE: if the command is not found, make sure you have the rubygems bin folder in your path.
 It's going to be something like `.../ruby/gems/1.9.2/gems/bin`)*

+	*(ALSO NOTE: if `bundler` stops because of a system dependency, make sure to run `bundle install` again after you have resolved the issue)*

 3. Build the project into a new directory called `output/`